SUROX07/ThirtySixStudio/README.md

 # Project Overview

 This is primarily a React learning project that also explores GSAP animations.
-It is inspired by and recreated from a tutorial by Sheryians Coding School (https://youtu.be/5WDNHl-x-AM?si=BVbmJAQ9dPZkBgPi).
+It is inspired by and recreated from a tutorial by [Sheryians Coding School](https://youtu.be/5WDNHl-x-AM?si=BVbmJAQ9dPZkBgPi).
 The project showcases basic React concepts while implementing interactive animations, scroll effects, and dynamic canvas rendering using GSAP.